San Sebastian Church (Manila): Preservation and restoration

-In recent years, San Sebastian Church has encountered threats to its structural integrity.
+In recent years, San Sebastián Church has encountered threats to its structural integrity.
 The steel structure has been beset by rust and corrosion due to sea breezes from nearby Manila Bay.
 State funding was accorded to the church through the National Historical Institute which undertook restoration in 1982.
 The Recollect community has likewise expended funds for the church's maintenance and restoration.
 In 1998, it was placed on the biennial watchlist of the 100 Most Endangered Sites by the World Monuments Fund, though it was not retained in the subsequent watchlists.

 The church was listed again as one of the most endangered monuments in the world by World Monuments Fund in the 2010 World Monuments Watch, along with the Rice Terraces of the Philippine Cordilleras and Santa Maria Church.
-All of the sites were taken off the list in 2011 after the passage of the National Cultural Heritage Act.
+All sites were delisted in 2011 after the passage of the National Cultural Heritage Act.

+The church's restoration has been divided in three key stages: Phase 1 (2023) consisted of treating dome corrosion and repainting; Phase 2 (2025) that focused on waterproofing and repairing the roofing and ridge rolls; and the ongoing Phase 3 (2026) that targets the height-vulnerable belfries and façades.